cinnamon17/cinnamon17/README.md

 </a>
 <br>
 Hi 👋, i'm Nelson Moncada, a passionate certificated full stack web developer and a freelance software engineer.
-My passion is contribute in a passionate team in the creation of transcendental projects.
+My passion is to contribute in a passionate team in the creation of transcendental projects.

 ------------